-The cod stocks in the North sea, IIIa and the Baltic sea are all on managed under recovery regime, and therefore the deviation is the actual measurements compared to the planned.
-The planned sampling was based on mean catches of the period 2001-2003, whereas the actual landings for 2005 were about half of this level.
+The cod stocks in the North Sea, IIIa and the Baltic Sea are all on managed under recovery regime, and therefore the deviation is the actual measurements compared to the planned.
+The planned sampling was based on mean catches of the period 2002-2004, whereas the actual landings for 2006 were about half of this level in area IIIaS.